pulumi/pulumi-go-provider/component/README.md

 To serve this Pulumi Go component resource as a provider, create a new Go file and follow these steps:

-1. Register the component resource type and its constructor.
+1. Register the component resource type and its constructor using `WithResources` on provider start-up.
 2. Start the provider using `ProviderHost`.

 ```go